Tall Ships Races and Regattas

 - Follow the progress of trainees from a range of nationalities and backgrounds, to see how the experience of sail training changes people lives.

-- Photo and filming opportunities at sea aboard a press boat, during the Parade of Sail in each port and for official race starts in Varna and Sochi.
+- Photo and filming opportunities at sea aboard a press boat, during the Parade of Sail in each port and for official race starts

 - Watch Tall Ship crews assemble in fancy dress and march in a colourful Crew Parade